 Neuroplasticity and Adaptive Behaviors

-The brain’s ability to adapt, known as neuroplasticity, plays a crucial role in developing and maintaining coping strategies:
+The brain’s ability to adapt, known as neuroplasticity, plays a crucial role in developing and maintaining coping strategies:.
+The neuroscience behind this process reveals a network of interconnected brain regions working in coordination to shape how individuals process information, regulate emotional responses, and adapt their behavioral patterns.

 - Formation of new neural pathways to support compartmentalization